 Here you will find general information about transfer and test credit, as well as information specific to current and new students.
 If you'd like to see how your transfer credit has been applied to degree requirements, you may also view your Academic Requirements Report (ARR).

-Transferable credit completed at regionally accredited institutions will be accepted toward the satisfaction of baccalaureate degree and credential requirements at CSU San Marcos.
+Transferable credit completed at regionally accredited institutions may be applied toward degree and credential requirements at CSU San Marcos.
 See the list of approved accrediting bodies below.
 There are a couple of important limitations:

 (1) Residence: A minimum of thirty (30) units must be completed in residence at Cal State San Marcos, of which twenty-four (24) units must be upper-division and twelve (12) of these must be in the major.
 Credit by examination and transfer credit do not fulfill the residency requirement.